Hukkat. An Anger Problem

 Rambam has a fascinating perspective:

-When the Rambam reads the verses, and hears Moses label the Israelites as rebels, he hears anger, and he imagines Moses in a rage.
+When the Rambam hears Moses label the Israelites as "rebels", he hears anger, and he imagines Moses in a rage.
 This was wrong for two reasons.
 The first, because it is unfitting for a role-model such as Moses to act in anger.
 Second, it misrepresented God; God wasn’t angry, and Moses’ action led Israel to think that they had sinned by requesting drinking water from God.

 This is a fascinating reading especially because rage isn’t mentioned explicitly by the biblical verses.
 But clearly, the Rambam senses the anger latent in Moses’ language(*), and Rambam cannot imagine any greater “Hillul Hashem" – religious desecration – than anger.
 Elsewhere, Maimonides writes: